werkNET

 Social benefits - when is there an entitlement?

 Those who do not have German citizenship can receive BAföG under certain conditions, see info sheet.
-Please ask the staff of the BAföG office for advice.
+Please ask the staff of the BAföG Office for advice.
 Students from the European Union who are entitled to freedom of movement can, for example, apply for housing allowance as a rent subsidy (Wohngeld als Mietzuschuss) if other general requirements for receiving housing allowance are met.
-International students from non-EU countries and a residence for the purpose of studying in accordance with § 16b of the Residence Act (AufenthG) are generally not entitled to housing allowance and other social benefits.
-You can get advice on this at the Counselling Centre for Social & International Affairs - BeSI
+International students from non-EU countries and a residence for the purpose for studying in accordance with § 16b of the Residence Act (AufenthG) are typically not entitled to housing allowance and other social benefits.
+You can get advice on this at the Counselling Centre for Social & International Affairs - BeSI.

 Crises and conflict situation - who can help?

-The Counselling Centre Social & International Affairs- BeSI offers students at Hamburg's universities counselling and orientation assistance in difficult life situations (e.g. crisis and conflict situations during studies, financing of living expenses, pregnancy, single parenthood, chronic illnesses, disabilities, conflicts with family, partner, etc.) and provides information about specific services offered by the universities, municipal institutions and counseling centers in Hamburg.
+The Counselling Centre Social & International Affairs - BeSI offers students at Hamburg's universities counselling and orientation assistance in difficult life situations (e.g. crisis and conflict situations during studies, financing of living expenses, pregnancy, single parenthood, chronic illnesses, disabilities, conflicts with family, partner, etc.) and provides information about specific services offered by the universities, municipal institutions and counselling centers in Hamburg.

 Question not answered?